Qirat-Wajahat/medical_AIchatbot/README.md

 - Removes stopwords while preserving medical terms
 - Lemmatizes tokens to base forms

-### 2. Disease Prediction
+### 2. Condition Inference
-- **ML Model**: Uses Multinomial Naive Bayes with TF-IDF features
-- **Rule-Based Matching**: Matches symptoms with disease database
+- Matches user-described symptoms to entries in `data/medicines.json`.
 - **Hybrid Approach**: Combines both methods for better accuracy

 ### 3. Medicine Recommendation
-- Retrieves medicines from JSON database
+- Retrieves medicines from `data/medicines.json`
 - Shows dosage and purpose for each medicine
 - Provides comprehensive treatment information

+#### Optional: medicine images
+- `data/medicine_items_updated.json` can be used as a best-effort lookup for medicine product images.
+- Images may not always appear if the recommended medicine name doesn’t match a product name in the catalog.

 ### 4. Medical Reference
 - Displays educational information about diseases